barty-s/client_list_app/README.md

 - PyInputPlus module - For additional input validation.
 I came across this module while I was researching how to validate email inputs.
 It has many built-in features that add automatic validation to emails, integers, strings, dates, times - all of which I made use of in this app.
 - gspread - A Python API for Google Sheets which is used to access and update data stored in the 'running' sheet in the spread sheet 'client_list'.
 - google.oauth2.service_account - To import the Credentials Class which then uses the creds.json file.
-- sys module - To access the interpreter
+- sys module - To access the interpreter.
 - datetime - To format date and time inputs, and to get the current date which is used in the countdown function.
 - os - To clear the terminal screen after the user selects an action.
 This allows for better UX by displaying the data relevant to the action and avoid excessive scrolling.
 - termcolor - To add color to various print statements to improve UX.
+- time - To use the sleep() function so as to improve UX and slow down the speed of the messages being displayed.

 ## Testing